How to Pay

 The re-sit fee for re-taking a failed module with attendance is based on the individual cost of the module.
 For details, please contact Registry.
 Please refer to the Attendance Policy for information on re-sitting with or without attendance.

 Students on all programmes normally pay the re-sit fee in Pound Sterling to RAD headquarters in London.
-Distance-learning students in Germany enrolled on the Certificate in Ballet Teaching Studies or the Professional Dancers’ Postgraduate Teaching Certificate pay the re-sit fee in Euros to RAD Germany directly.
+Distance-learning students in Germany enrolled on the Certificate in Ballet Teaching Studies or Certificate in Dance Teaching (Ballet) or the Professional Dancers’ Postgraduate Teaching Certificate pay the re-sit fee in Euros to RAD Germany directly.